 And no matter how he tried to wiggle around it and call it an earthquake, somebody would have blamed him.
 And there wasn’t anything to do but draw a sword and kill himself because he had nothing to live for.
 And that’s exactly the way it is with people.
 They reduce life to some kind of simple commodity that they can stick their hopes in.
 Or maybe they run so fast around in their little box they don’t realize that they don’t have anything to live for.
 But they've got to escape somehow.

 Now that’s the main message of this passage.
 It has to be because it’s the main message of Christianity.
 Let’s set the scene a little bit and kind of sneak up on that message.
 Now we're traveling this little trek through the Book of Acts with a pretty sharp bunch.
-Were with the missionary team made up of four men.
+We’re with the missionary team made up of four men.
 Without a question, it’s the best missionary group that ever went out.
-Paul, Silas, Luke and Timothy.
-Now it’s hard to be that kind of outfit.
+Paul, Silas, Luke, and Timothy.
+Now it’s hard to beat that kind of outfit.

 And there God directed them to these women and the one woman in particular, by the name of Lydia.
 And God opened Lydia’s heart and she was saved, and her whole household was saved, and just like that the church was founded in Europe.

 And you know what happens immediately when God begins to work.
 What happens?
 Satan begins a counterwork.
 And so immediately they ran into another woman, only this woman was a demon possessed girl.
-In verses 16 to 18 it records that little incident.
-And she followed Paul around and she did what Satan loves to do.
+In verses 16-18 it records that little incident.
+And she followed Paul around, and she did what Satan loves to do.
 She tried to infiltrate.
-She said, oh they're telling you the truth.
-You ought to believe them.
-You say, what is Satan doing agreeing?
-Satan will agree long enough to get into the organization and to be accepted as part of the same system and then he’ll begin to do what he wants to do.
+She said, “Oh, they're telling you the truth.
+You ought to believe them.”
+You say, What is Satan doing agreeing?
+Satan will agree long enough to get into the organization and to be accepted as part of the same system, and then he’ll begin to do what he wants to do.